openresearchcalendar/openresearchcalendar.github.io/README.md

 The tool was designed, developed and launched in under 5 days in January 2020.
 Since then we have been making tweaks to the workflows and adding features as and when we have the time available!

-We welcome feedback on any aspect of the tool via our [github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues).
+We welcome feedback on any aspect of the tool via our [Github Issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues).

 ## Contact us

 Our social media and email accounts are all fully automated so you cannot contact us through those.
-However, you can contact the team using the GitHub Repository.
+However, you can add to GitHub Issues or Discussions.

-Comment on this repository via [github issues](https://github.com/openresearchcalendar/Open-Research-Calendar/issues)
+Comment on this repository via [GitHub Discussions](https://github.com/openresearchcalendar/openresearchcalendar.github.io/discussions)

 ## Re-use and licensing